Funding | Grantmaking Overview | CLIP

 LITIGATION

-Legal actions by local campaigns to break down policies and systems that shrink the voting power of Black, Indigenous, Latinx, Asian, Pacific Islander, and other communities of color.
+Legal actions by local campaigns to protect and create rights and advance power-building efforts of Black, Indigenous, Latinx, Asian, Pacific Islander, and other communities of color.

 LEGISLATIVE ADVOCACY